Statement of Intent for Duke of Edinburgh

 Furthermore, our curriculum is shaped by our school vision which aims to enable all children, regardless of background, ability, additional needs, to flourish and become the very best that they can possibly be.
 We will teach and support the development in the four sections outlined in the D of E Bronze Award programme: volunteering, skill, physical and expedition.
 These will also be supported by a clear knowledge and skills progression relating to the students’ individual needs and key themes that are outlined in their EHCPs.
 This ensures that skills and knowledge are built upon and sequenced to maximise the learning of all students.
 Throughout their D of E journey, the young people and their leaders will set personal challenges and push personal boundaries for the young people to inspire, guide and support them through their own self-development and to help them recognise all of their achievements as well as accepting of those challenges they have faced and recognising how they have overcome them building on their resilience.

-Despite D of E being part of the KS4 curriculum, many of the skills required and built upon in D of E are skills that are they have been progressing in throughout their time in school in other curriculum areas.
+Despite D of E being part of the KS4 curriculum, many of the skills required and built upon in D of E are skills that they have been progressing throughout their time in school in other curriculum areas.
 This is where they are exposed to different skills and interests, physical activities, volunteer and careers week as well as individual visits.
-Each of the D of E sections will have a broad timeframe (3 to 6 months of each section being taught for 2 hours a week) to allow the students to embed the skills, which they have acquired over the course of their time at Fairmead School through other areas of the curriculum and apply them in a variety of settings in the wider community.
+Each of the D of E sections will have a broad timeframe (3 to 6 months of each section being taught for 2 hours a week) to allow the students to embed the skills through other areas of the curriculum and apply them in a variety of settings in the wider community.